 Your money is used to purchase micro or fractional shares of stocks or ETFs instead of full shares.

-Micro-investing has serious appeal to new or younger investors because one of the major barriers to investing is the cost.
+Micro-investing has serious appeal to new or younger investors because one of the major barriers to investing can be the cost.

-Through a micro-investing app, you can purchase $5 worth of an Apple share.
-And if you did have $116 to invest, you can spread it across multiple assets to diversify yourself.
+Through a micro-investing app, you can purchase $5 worth of that $116 stock.
+And if you did have the full value to invest, you can spread it across multiple assets to diversify yourself.
 It’s lower cost, and in some cases, lower risk.

 Another major appeal of micro-investing is that many of the top apps act as robo-advisors.
-You enter information about your age, income, target retirement age, etc., and the app recommends the best investment portfolio to help you reach your goals.
+You enter information about your age, income, target retirement age, etc., and the app recommends investments to help you reach your goals.

 That’s where the reduced risk comes into play — micro-investing apps spread your dollars across multiple funds so you can have a balanced investment approach.
 You can realistically expect to have shares in dozens or even hundreds of different companies.